Latest Patterns Taxonomy

 (Derived from E2.2c1.)

-Illustration The covert message is embedded by modulating the state or value of a filesystem element, such as a file/inode attribute.
+Initial publication Illustration The covert message is embedded by modulating the state or value of a filesystem element, such as a file/inode attribute.
+Examples 1) Similar to text steganography, replace a character of a textual filename with its homoglyph Woodbridge et al., 2018

 2) Embed secret data in unused/reserved or random-value meta-data fields Huebner et al., 2006